 It's hard to find a better nut and saddle file than the Stew Mac files.
 They aren't perfect but they are pretty good.

 I burnt up the motors in 3 cheap belt/disc sanders in just a few years before I finally purchased this one.
 It gets used daily and works perfectly after years of heavy use.
-Don't waste your money on a cheap one.

 I bought this saw because is was much cheaper than most of the other big names.
 This saw has lots of high end features and plenty of power to resaw 12" tall tough exotic woods.